dehezhang2/Notes/IELTS/IELTS.md

   * **divide to two different type in body 1 and body 2**

+  * grammar

+    * tense to use:
+      * no dates: present tense
+      * dates in the past: past tense
+      * dates in the future: future forms
+      * dates spanning both past and future = both past tense and future tense
+    * passive voice vs. active voice
+      * only use passive voice when it’s appropriate and correct
+      * diagram will give this opportunity to use passive voice

   * describe tendency:

     * The number of … increased steadily to reach about … in … In …, there was a decline in the number to below 50 before climbing to reach a peak of approximately … in … After that date, the figure dropped to about … in the final year

+  * Change of centence:

+    * between .. and .. can be put in front of the sentence or at the end of the sentence
+    * xyz be increased steadily <=> there is a steady increase in xyz <=> xyz experienced a steady increase
+    * support by data, add date and number to the sentence

+  * Focus on:

+    * max value
+    * second max
+    * Min value

 * Task2